libeanim/refuelking/README.md

    ```
    This will generate the configuration file and requires your Tankerkoenig [api key](https://creativecommons.tankerkoenig.de/#register).
 It also initialises a `sqlite` database in the module directory called `sample.db`

-2. Start now the `run_debug.py` script to start the server:
+2. Execute now the `run_debug.py` script to start the server:
    ```bash
    python3 run_debug.py
    ```